reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-11-v2.md

         sensor-th-0155: Current firmware version: 1.0.0
     ```

     Once this information is displayed, the simulated device app enters a holding pattern, waiting for a device twin update that will trigger a firmware update.
+Keep it running.

       ![](./media/automate.png)